top of page

 • Assistance: it is helpful to have someone with you during your recovery.

 • Showering: Shower the night before and the morning of surgery with an antibacterial soap such as Hibiclens®, Dial® or Lever 2000®.
-Take special care to cleanse your penis and genitals.
 Wash your hair the night before surgery.
 Do not apply deodorant, powder or lotion.

 SUPPLIES